ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

   They will first behave as a standard mutex/spinlock that will revert to the other after some predefined condition

 ## IOT
-$(get_idf) sets up path
-$(idf.py set-target esp32) will do a cmake --configure
-$(idf.py menuconfig) is like linux kernel kconfig and will generate a sdkconfig
-$(idf.py build) generate large number of drivers, as well as a bootloader, partition table and application binary
-$(idf.py -p /dev/ttyUSB0 flash monitor) (add user to dialout group)
-IMPORTANT: Issue on Ubuntu serial flashing driver whereby the particular RS232 signals aren't being sent properly to put the chip into programming mode, so have to hold down Boot button until flashing percentage and then release